FancyBoiL1/datauri-passthrough/README.md

 1. Type L in the first prompt if you are using a link, or type C if there is something you would like to script or you have it in your clipboard.
 2. Then just write or paste in whatever you are gonna use.

-[THIS CANNOT (EASILY) BE USED TO RUN JAVASCRIPT THAT EFFECTS COOKIES, PACKETS, AND CHROME EXTENSION SITES (data: urls have different permissions than other sites)]